ubiqsecurity/ubiq-python/README.md

 credentials = ubiq.configCredentials(config_file = "some-credential-file", profile = "some-profile")
 ```

+Configuration information can also be passed when creating your credentials object.
+See [Configuration](#configuration) below.

 ### Read credentials from ~/.ubiq/credentials and use the default profile
 ```python